-You are welcome to create any twitter user name that you desire.
-Keep in mind this is your account name; you can always use your real name in your twitter profile settings.
+On joining twitter, you can create any twitter username that you desire- this is a twitter “handle” like @ontarioextend).
+Keep in mind this is your account name; you can always use your real name (or anything else) for displaying beside it.

 If you have concerns about personal information online, we suggest that you create a twitter username that does not include any personal identifiers (e.g. that includes your real name).
 Use a nickname, a cartoon character, a favorite movie character, maybe a username that you use elsewhere.

-When you create a new twitter account, you will be asked for your name.
-You are not required to enter your real name; maybe start with just your first name.
+When you create a new twitter account, you will be asked for your full name.
+You are not required to use your real name; maybe start with just your first name.
 Or create a name for a character.
-Enter your email or phone number and create a password.

 Just go as far as getting ready to send a first tweet.
 You are poised to answer that philosophical question “What will be my first tweet?”